ginobilinie/medMetric/README.md

 # medMetric
-A script to compute metrics for medical images based on some public libraries
+A script to compute metrics for medical images based on some public libraries.
+Since it seems that it can only process the binary volumes, I write a wrapper to make it be able to work on mulpitle category volumes.
+I also made some subtle changes to the surface-distance computation which is not quite deterministic in original version.

 I suppose you have installed:    <br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ubuntu 16.04